jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started - IDE.md

 * Install plugin directly from [here](https://plugins.jetbrains.com/plugin/13489-jeka)
 or search _jeka_ in Intellij Marketplace.

+As this plugin embbeds its own version of _Jeka_, that's all you need to install on your machine.

 ## Hello World ! <a name="helloworld"></a>

 The below example showcases how to write tasks executable both from IDE and command line.